apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Florida ocean records 'unprecedented' temperatures similar to a hot tub**
+**NatWest boss Alison Rose resigns over Nigel Farage Coutts account row**

-You can read more about it [here](https://www.theguardian.com/us-news/2023/jul/25/florida-ocean-temperatures-hot-tub-extreme-weather).
+You can read more about it [here](https://www.theguardian.com/business/2023/jul/26/natwest-boss-alison-rose-nigel-farage-account-coutts).

 ## Requirements
 - Python 3.8